 After all the cheese has been added and is completely combined, add the cream a little at a time.
 Stir while adding to blend well.
 (I use a whisk.)Add your spices and herbs and continue to cook on your very lowest heat setting (you don’t want your cheese and cream to separate) for another 5-10 minutes, stirring every 2-3 minutes.

 Note: 1 lb shredded or chopped chicken also makes a great add-in for this soup!

 Click the pictures to shop the kitchen essentials I use to make & enjoy this soup!

 Want more comfort food recipes?
-Try these ASD favorites!
+Try these favorites!